 ON THE VARIATION OF SPECIES.

-On the Variation of Species with especial reference to Insecta; followed by an Inquiry into the Nature of Genera.
+On the Variation of Species with especial reference to Insecta; followed by an Inquiry Histoire du Consulat et de l'Empire.
+By Thiers. into the Nature of Genera.
 By T. Vernon Wollaston, M.A., F.L.S.